zpnoob/tp/docs/UserGuide.md

 ### Editing the tag: `tag`

 Changes the tag of an existing person in the address book.
-This is a convenient shortcut for the edit command when you only want to change the priority.
+This is a convenient shortcut for the edit command when you only want to change the tag.

 Format: `tag INDEX t/tag_name`